mohmiim/MLIntroduction/session-6/README.md

 ~~~~

 Tensor flow actually provide some nice utilities to make it easy to do that
-lets look at some code
+let's look at some code

-- first we let's create our simple list of numbers
+- First, we  create our simple list of numbers

 ~~~~{.python}
 import tensorflow as tf